askmish/sawtooth-simplewallet/README.md

 2. The Transaction Processor is written in C++11 using c++-sawtooth-sdk.
 It comes with its CMake files for build.
 The Transaction Processor is also available in Java and Python.

+3. The client is also written in Javascript using Node.JS.
+The app.js is the main javascript file from where the main function call occurs.
+Handlebars are used for templating, client related CSS and JavaScript code is written in public folder and server related files are written in router/ folder.
+Running the yaml file we can begin execution of the code which runs on localhost:3000.

 # Usage

 This example uses docker-compose and Docker containers.
 If you do not have these installed please follow the instructions here: https://docs.docker.com/install/